Paramedic Accreditation Process

 Once the online application has been submitted and the EMS Agency has confirmed that the applicant meets all the criteria specified in Title 22, Division 9, Chapter 4, Article 5, Section 100166 of the California Code of Regulations, an individual shall be accredited as a Paramedic in Contra Costa County.

-Accreditation to practive shall be continuous as long as:
+Accreditation to practice shall be continuous as long as:

 - Employment as a paramedic with a designated Contra Costa ALS service provider or the EMS Agency is maintained,

-- A current and valid ACLS card, according to the standards of the American Heart Association, is maintained,
+- A current and valid ALCS card, according to the standards of the American Heart Association, is maintained,

-- Verification of skills competency (PDF) is completed every two years, and,
+- Verification of skills competency (PDF) is completed every two years

-Documentation that the above requirements to maintain accreditation have been met must be submitted with an application prior to expiration of the paramedic's license.
+Verification that the above requirements to maintain accreditation have been met must be submitted with an application prior to expiration of the current accreditation period.